jadecobra/python_tdd_exercises/source/how_to/calculator.rst

                 0
             )

-  - the terminal shows passing tests
+  the terminal shows passing tests

   - ``x = random.randint(-1, 1)`` assigns a variable called ``x`` to the result of calling ``random.randint(-1, 1)`` which gives me a random number from ``-1`` up to and including ``1``
   - ``-1`` for negative numbers, ``0`` for itself, and ``1`` for positive numbers

-* I remove the other assertions because they are now covered by the one that uses random numbers
+* I remove the other assertions because they are covered by the one that uses random numbers

   .. code-block:: python